starship/starship/docs/config/README.md

-Using `repeat` and `repeat_offset` along with `character` module, one can get prompt like `❯❯❯` where last character is colored appropriately for return status code and preceeding characters are provided by `shlvl`.
+Using `repeat` and `repeat_offset` along with `character` module, one can get prompt like `❯❯❯` where last character is colored appropriately for return status code and preceding characters are provided by `shlvl`.

 ```toml
 # ~/.config/starship.toml